eyewitness/eye4/readme.md

                             'another:example' => '4 1 3 * *'],
 ```

-Once those commands run - they will be automatically added to your Eyewitness dashboard and be monitored.
+Once those commands run - they will be automatically added to your Eyewitness dashboard on the next cycle and be monitored automatically.

 The only other config option some people need to change is `queue_tube_list`.
 If you run multiple queue tubes (using `--tube`) - then you should add the other queue tubes you want monitored here.